darthwalsh/bin/apps/PastebinForDiffs.md

 shows diffs halved to **12k lines changed**, Unfortunately, several paragraph line breaks happen before capital letters, but it is a good start.

 Unfortunately, the goal was to have a URL artifact showing the diff, and https://github.com/darthwalsh/diff-ecma-335/compare/orig-no-newline...stakx-no-newline doesn't even show the normalized file diff.
+- [ ] Using `..` diff URL gives "6,490 additions, 5,899 deletions not shown because the diff is too large.
+Please use a local Git client to view these changes."

 ### Next steps
 - [ ] Try repeating with non-orphaned branches